johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 - defining "game action" enums which represent e.g. grabing an item,
 - declaring delegate protocols which get called when game actions happen,
 - implementing encoding/decoding of the game actions to/from their wire representations,
+- implementing logic to route incoming messages to the apropriate player